 Want to know what your pet’s premiums will cost?
 There’s only one way to find out—get a quote here.

 A few quick definitions:

-- A co-pay is an out-of-pocket amount you must pay for veterinary services that are otherwise covered by insurance.
+A co-pay is an out-of-pocket amount you must pay for veterinary services that are otherwise covered by insurance.

-Online, over the phone, email, or even text.
-While most pet insurance companies sell their policies through brokers, we make signing up for a ManyPets policy as easy as snuggling with your pet.
+Right here.
+We make signing up for a ManyPets policy as easy as snuggling with your pet.

 As for when you should get it, you'd be well advised to purchase an insurance policy immediately after your pet's very first vet visit.
 If you get your policy while your pet is still young, you'll never have to worry about pre-existing conditions.